berzerk0/Probable-Wordlists/README.md

 ### Projects that use Probable-Wordlists
 *Note that the author is not affiliated with or officially endorsing any of the projects below.*

-The author cannot guarentee the security or efficacy of these applications - *use at your own risk.*
+The author cannot guarantee the security or efficacy of these applications - *use at your own risk.*

 Check any project's code before running, and *__ALWAYS EXERCISE EXTREME CAUTION__* when entering in a password.